linhbngo/linhbngo.github.io/_posts/2025-10-12-finetuning-portfolio.md

 communicates a unified message: *I build with reliability, reason with clarity, and adapt with intent.*

 In this modern digital world where tools change faster than resumes, this triad becomes your new visibility:
 **traceable intelligence**.
-As an educator, I see the same visibility gap in my students that I once saw in industry.
+As an educator, I see the same visibility gap in my students.
 I will begin adapting these principles into my course design.
 Expect something new this Winter for Modern Web Development!